artnum/BizCuit-Bexio/README.en.md

 short term (to mitigate [Rate Limiting](https://docs.bexio.com/#section/API-basics/Rate-Limiting)) and long term to keep working (read-only) if the upstream service goes down.

+## Disclaimer

+The fact that I am developping this doesn't mean that I support the Bexio product.
+I do it because I need it, but if I were to have the choice, I wouldn't use bexio.
+The support is quite arrogant and try as hard as possible to drive away dev like me, the application is soooooo slow (to get ONE item through the API, you wait 500ms, even from the official frontend you spend more time waiting than working) and it is quite expensive.

 ## Example of usage

 ```php